Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-95-silence.md

 They got in a car for the drive back to the jump array.
 The second the door closed, Farley was able to rest his head back and exhale four years worth of stress, fatigue and constant *responsibility.*

 Admiral Page gave him a sympathetic look.
-“You did good, Joel.”
+"You did good, Joel."

-“Urrgh…thanks.
-Might just sleep for a year.”
+"Urrgh…thanks.
+Might just sleep for a year."

 Page chuckled.
-“No such luck.
+"No such luck.
 You’ve been approved for blackwater school.
-Clan One-Fang can’t *wait* to sink their claws into you…”
+Clan One-Fang can’t *wait* to sink their claws into you…"

-“Good…good.”
+"Good…good."
 Joel suppressed a yawn, and Page gave him a sympathetic nod.

-“Of course, they’re going to want you in top condition, not half-dead.
-They’re not at all intimidated by us humans anymore…”
+"Of course, they’re going to want you in top condition, not half-dead.
+They’re not at all intimidated by us humans anymore…"

-“Good.
-Wouldn’t want timid allies.”
+"Good.
+Wouldn’t want timid allies."

-“So your first order of business is getting some rest.
-I gather your new accommodations are all set up.”
+"So your first order of business is getting some rest.
+I gather your new accommodations are all set up."

-“Yup.”
+"Yup."
 Joel grunted and stretched.
-“Penny’s been sending me pics of the new place, and the kids at school.
-They’re doing an experimental gaoian co-schooling program, too.”
+"Penny’s been sending me pics of the new place, and the kids at school.
+They’re doing an experimental gaoian co-schooling program, too."

-“Are they enjoying it?”
+"Are they enjoying it?"

-“They are for now.
+"They are for now.
 I think it might get…tricky…when the cubs their age grow up so much faster than they do.
-But that’s just a thing we’re all going to need to learn anyway, so…”
+But that’s just a thing we’re all going to need to learn anyway, so…"

 There was silence for a few minutes.
-Joel broke it as the car rolled onto the array platform. “...How long?”
+Joel broke it as the car rolled onto the array platform. "...How long?"

-“A little less than thirty-two hours.”
+"A little less than thirty-two hours."

-“I still…somehow, I still don’t really believe it.”
+"I still…somehow, I still don’t really believe it."

 There was a heavy **thump** through the suspension, and they were on another world.
 Page nodded grimly, and reached for the door handle.
-“I don’t either,” he said.
-“But…
+"I don’t either," he said.
+"But…

 They climbed out of the car in silence, and turned to face each other over its roof.
 After a second, Page gestured toward the exit.
-“Go spend time with your family, Joel.
-I’ve got one last thing to do.”
+"Go spend time with your family, Joel.
+I’ve got one last thing to do."

 The exit, in this case, was another jump array.
 Why travel any other way?
 It was free, instantaneous travel across an unlimited distance, and it ran on sunlight.
 Just tell the operator your destination, wait for them to find and authorize a jump window…